 Grow in the Franciscan tradition

-As one of only 24 Franciscan institutions in the United States, our values-based learning philosophy is guided by the ideal of “knowledge joined with love” that shapes our educational philosophy and strong campus community.
+Alvernia is one of only 24 Franciscan institutions in the United States.
+Our values-based learning philosophy is guided by the ideal of “knowledge joined with love,” which shapes our educational philosophy and strong campus community.
 Our emphasis on developing ethical leaders with moral courage is blended with a commitment to service in a campus environment that provides our students the ideal setting to grow and develop.

 Learn through service